Patella aspera: Distribution

 Patella aspera is native to the eastern Atlantic Ocean.
 It is common in the Azores and the coast of Portugal.
 Its most northerly limit is northern Scotland, and its easternmost limit is the Isle of Wight.
 It occurs on rocks and in rock pools in the littoral zone.

 Ecology

 This species lives on rocks in the shallow sublittoral and intertidal zones.
 It is a keystone species which is of ecological importance as a grazer.
 Breeding takes place all year round, with a peak of activity in the winter, from January to April.

-It is collected for food.
+Human use

+Patella aspera is collected for food, particularly for use in Portuguese cuisine as the delicacy grilled limpets.
+Patella candei is another limpet species harvested for this purpose.

 Overharvesting is the main threat to the species, which has faced population declines and collapse of its fishery.
 Harvest has been banned in some areas.
-Overharvest is particularly damaging to the species because larger individuals are targeted, and these are more likely to be female.
+Overharvesting is particularly damaging to the species because larger individuals are targeted, and these are more likely to be female.
 The species is protandric, with individuals being born male and often becoming female with age.
 The loss of the individuals that grow large enough to turn female leaves the population without enough breeding females.